ucsb-cs156/ucsb-cs156.github.io/topics/testing/testing_react.md

   });
 ```

  Now we need to go further than coverage; we also want to make sure that we can actually use the values.
-So we assert that the dropdown contains exactly four quarters (Winter, Spring, Summer and Fall of 2021 to be precise):
+So we assert that the dropdown contains exactly four quarters (Winter, Spring, Summer and Fall of 2021 to be precise).
+Here's a test that just checks that the first element is 20211 and the third element is 20214:

 ```
 test("renders without crashing when fallback values are used", () => {